 RV Rental Tips

-When deciding on an RV rental you want to be comfortable, with both driving the RV and sleeping in the RV.
+When deciding on an RV rental you want to be comfortable, both driving the RV and sleeping in the RV.
 A smaller RV equates to smaller rental costs, but also less space.

 Be realistic about what length RV you are comfortable driving.

 Not sure?
 Contact the RV rentals you are interested in and inquire about a test drive.
 Ask if you can see the unit prior to renting.
 If the RV isn't out on another rental or in cold weather storage most owners will arrange it.

 Ask if you can see the unit prior to renting.
 If the RV isn't out on another rental or in cold weather storage most owners will arrange it.